 1. Find a dependable dry cleaner: This may prove to be the most difficult step in the process, but do not underestimate its power.
-The Master dry cleaner at The Cleaners (located in southeast Denver and packing a 5-star rating on Yelp), who goes only by Harry C., recommends asking your prospective cleaners about their cleaning methods.
+The master dry cleaner at The Cleaners (located in southeast Denver and packing a five-star rating on Yelp), who goes only by Harry C., recommends asking your prospective cleaners about their cleaning methods.

 Another factor to think about is the joints you frequent after work.
-Is there smoke in the bar/lounge?
+Is there smoke in the bar?
 Does beer always get on your sleeve?
 Is it extra humid?
-If you nodded yes to one of the above, you’ll need to take your sweaters or jackets to the cleaner ever four to five wears as opposed to the regular six or seven.
-But the trump card when asking ‘should I take it to the cleaner’ should be smell.
+If you nodded yes to one of the above, you’ll need to take your sweaters or jackets to the cleaner every four to five wears as opposed to the regular six or seven.
+But the trump card when asking “should I take it to the cleaner’ should be smell.”
 Don’t question.
 Smell.

 3. Clean to your style: Do you opt for a grungy, worn-in look or a crisp and vibrant aesthetic?
 This will impact your dry cleaning schedule as the more you clean, the cleaner you look.
 The way in which you care for your clothes also takes a role, as throwing your suit over a chair, leaning against a table all night talking to a prospective date, or hanging up your tie after a day at the office all impacts wrinkle.
 One rule of thumb on smaller items like ties, which don’t need to be dry cleaned on the regular thanks to their size, is to always hang them up after use.
 Caring for your clothes can save cleaning costs big time.

 The other danger stain is ink.
-On the other hand, stains from foods like ketchup and mustard need attention, but are only a code orange as these are oil stains.
-“They’re cake to clean,” Harry adds.
+Stains from foods like ketchup and mustard need attention, but are only a code orange as these are oil stains.
+“They’re cake to clean,” Harry assures us.

-5. Rayon, silk, wool, and unstable dyes = dry clean: The majority of your clothes, about 80% according to Harry, will say do not dry clean.
-Most fabric combinations are going to machine wash so your average person can clean without hassle.
-But you can be sure that if the fabric is rayon, silk, wool, or made with unstable dyes that could bleed (i.e. certain reds, blues, or greens) then you need to take it to the cleaner.
+5. Rayon, silk, wool, and unstable dyes = dry clean: The majority of your clothes, about 80 percent according to Harry, will say “do not dry clean.”
+Most fabric combinations are going to machine wash, so your average person can clean without hassle.
+But you can be sure that if the fabric is rayon, silk, wool, or made with unstable dyes that could bleed (i.e. certain reds, blues, or greens), then you need to take it to the cleaner.